sanko/readonly/README.md

         me
 - ...is around 100 lines instead of 460ish so maintaining it will be a breeze
-- ...doesn't clobber predefined variables when making them readonly.
+- ...doesn't clobber predefined variables when making them readonly

-    In Readonly, this:
+    Using Readonly, this:

-        my $scalar = 'important value'; # Do other work that builds $scalar...
-        Readonly::Scalar $scalar;
+        my @array = qw[very important stuff];
+        Readonly::Array @array;
-        print $scalar;
+        print "@array";

-    ...wouldn't actually work because of a different bug in Readonly (see item #5) but if I could fix that issue, you would still be printing an undefined value.
-    I'm not sure why it was designed this way originally but in ReadonlyX, you wouldn't lose your `'important value'`.
+    ...wouldn't print anything.
+I consider it a bug but I'm not sure why it was designed this way originally.
+With ReadonlyX, you won't lose your `'very important stuff'`.

     Note that this is an incompatible change!
 If you attempt to do this and then switch to plain 'ol Readonly, your code will not work.

 # Benchmarks

 Don't believe Readonly is slow?
-Here's the benchmarks:
+Here's the result of basic benchmarking:

     Hash Benchmark: timing 5000000 iterations of const, normal, readonly, readonlyx...
          const:  3 wallclock secs ( 2.73 usr +  0.02 sys =  2.75 CPU) @ 1818181.82/s (n=5000000)